TheGaneshChandra/GC-s-Life/dimensions/Career.md

 ################################  GC's CAREER  #################################

 STATS:
-> Experience        : 2.6 years
+> Experience        : 2.8 years
-> Salary            : ₹30000
+> Salary            : ₹46,000

 ------------------------------- ONGOING QUESTS ----------------------------------

-> AWS Data Engineering Certification
+- [ ] <2> AWS Data Engineering Certification
-        Preparing and Passing the AWS Data Engineering Certification exam
+    > Preparing and Passing the AWS Data Engineering Certification exam
         Tools: S3, GLUE, RedShift, Kinesis, VPC
         Result: AWS => 4

-> End to End Data Enginnering project with AWS

-> Fundementals of Data Engineering Book
+- [ ] <3> Fundementals of Data Engineering Book
-        Finishing the Book and Understanding the concepts inside
+    > Finishing the Book and Understanding the concepts inside
         Tools: Data Engineering, Data Modelling
         Result: Data Engineering => 2

+- [ ] <4> End to End Data Enginnering project with AWS
+    > Create an end to end dataengineering project applying what you learned in quests {2,3}
+        Result: AWS => 5

+- [ ] <5> Find a job as AWS Data Engineering
+    > Find a new job as an AWS Data Engineer
+        Result: Career => 3

 ---------------------------------- SKILLS ---------------------------------------